Logo F1 SP GP Home page

 The History

-Interlagos, 84 years old, always with a fresh look.
-The racetrack, which has hosted 51 Formula 1 races in its history and welcomed champions from every decade since the 1970s, remains the crown jewel of South American motorsport.
-It is the only circuit on the continent approved by the FIA for Formula 1, and the latest renovations place it on the same level as classic tracks like Silverstone, Monza, Spa, and others.
+Interlagos, 86 years old, always looking brand new.
+The racetrack, which has hosted 53 Formula 1 races throughout its history and welcomed champions from every decade since the 1970s, remains the backbone of South American motorsport.
+It is the only circuit on the continent approved by the FIA for Formula 1, and the latest renovations place it on the same level as classic circuits such as Silverstone, Monza, and Spa, among others.

 The international fame of the track truly began in the 1970s.
-After a key renovation to adapt its 7.96-kilometer layout for single-seater races, Interlagos saw the rise of Brazil’s first F1 World Champion, Emerson Fittipaldi.
-Emerson won the 1970 Formula Ford International Championship.
+After an essential renovation to adapt the 7,960-meter layout for single-seater racing, Interlagos saw the rise of Brazil’s first Formula 1 World Champion, Emerson Fittipaldi.
+Emerson won the International Formula Ford Championship in 1970.
 In 1971, the same Emerson claimed victory in a Formula 2 race.
-Interlagos was then ready to host a non-championship F1 race in 1972, won by Carlos Reutemann.
-But Emerson avenged this by winning the Brazilian GP the following year, now a points-scoring race for the F1 World Championship.
-Emerson would go on to win again the following year, 1974, in heavy rain, while José Carlos Pace claimed victory in 1975, the only win of his career.
-Pace, who died in a plane crash in 1977, gave his name to the São Paulo racetrack.
+Interlagos was then ready to host a non-championship Formula 1 race in 1972, won by Carlos Reutemann.
+But Emerson struck back the following year, winning the Brazilian Grand Prix, which by then counted points toward the Formula 1 World Championship.
+Emerson would win again the following year, in 1974, under heavy rain, with José Carlos Pace taking victory in 1975, the only one of his career.
+Pace, who died in an air accident in 1977, lends his name to the São Paulo racetrack.

-Then, in the 1990s, the track was modified for the return of F1 to São Paulo.
-The circuit was reduced from 7.9 kilometers to 4.3 kilometers, in line with the category’s requirements.
+Later, in the 1990s, came the track redesign for the return of Formula 1 to São Paulo.
+The circuit was shortened from 7.9 kilometers to 4.3 kilometers, in accordance with the category’s requirements.
 The track became shorter, but the level of difficulty remained.
-Cars started racing closer together, making the races more exciting for spectators.
-The renovation was influenced by Ayrton Senna, responsible for designing the iconic Senna’s S curve.
-Senna showcased his daring and skill with two memorable victories at Interlagos in 1991 and 1993.
+Cars also raced closer together for longer periods, making the races more engaging for the public.
+The renovation bore the influence of Ayrton Senna, who was responsible for the design of the Senna S, the iconic corner of the layout.
+Senna showcased his boldness and skill with two memorable victories at Interlagos in 1991 and 1993.

-From the 1970s until today, Interlagos has become the sporting stage for Brazil’s largest international sporting event, annually hosting the world’s F1 elite, from Jackie Stewart to Michael Schumacher, from Nigel Mansell to Nelson Piquet, from Niki Lauda to Ayrton Senna.
+From the 1970s to the present day, Interlagos has become the sporting stage of Brazil’s largest international sporting event, hosting every year the world elite of Formula 1, from Jackie Stewart to Michael Schumacher, from Nigel Mansell to Nelson Piquet, from Niki Lauda to Ayrton Senna.

-Formula 1 races have brought notable international visitors such as actors Gene Hackman, Ugo Tognazzi, Sydne Rome, Gael Garcia Bernal, Mick Jagger, and others.
-José Carlos Pace doubled for Al Pacino at Interlagos in the track scenes of the movie Bobby Deerfield, directed by Sydney Pollack, at the 1976 Brazilian Grand Prix.
-In 1979, it was Beatle George Harrison who made an appearance at the São Paulo racetrack during his visit to Brazil.
+Formula 1 races brought illustrious international visitors such as actors Gene Hackman, Ugo Tognazzi, Sydne Rome, Gael García Bernal, Mick Jagger, among others.
+José Carlos Pace served as Al Pacino’s stunt double at Interlagos in the track scenes of the film Bobby Deerfield, directed by Sydney Pollack, during the 1976 Brazilian Formula 1 Grand Prix.
+In 1979, it was Beatle George Harrison who stood out at the São Paulo racetrack during his visit to Brazil.

-Since 2021, the Grand Prix has taken on the name of the city that embraces the racetrack: São Paulo.
-With a new organization, the event now also emphasizes entertainment, featuring Brazilian musical groups, top performers, and ensuring a blend of modernity and tradition at the event.
+Since 2021, the Grand Prix has carried the name of the city that embraces the racetrack: São Paulo.
+With new organization, the event also began to emphasize entertainment, highlighting Brazilian music groups and major performers, while ensuring both modernity and tradition.

-The rivalry between Max Verstappen (winner in 2019 and 2023) and Lewis Hamilton (winner in 2018 and 2021) has set the tone for the most recent F1 races at Interlagos.
-The track and its tradition of great races have ensured the racetrack the right to host the sprint race, the short F1 race on Saturday, since 2021.
-It is the only circuit to host the sprint race three years in a row, and the fourth will take place in this 2024 season.
+The rivalry between Max Verstappen (winner in 2019 and 2023) and Lewis Hamilton (winner in 2018 and 2021) set the tone for the most recent Formula 1 races at Interlagos.
+The layout and the tradition of great races secured the racetrack the right to host the sprint race, Formula 1’s short Saturday race, since 2021.
+It is the only circuit to host the sprint five times in a row.
+In 2025, the racetrack once again featured a Brazilian on the grid: Gabriel Bortoleto.
+The last Brazilian participation had been in 2017, with Felipe Massa.
+And Lando Norris’s victory was the decisive step toward winning the world title of the season.